 Oral or Written Questions

-Once a month, each minister from each government department answer questions from Members at the Despatch Box in the Chamber of the House.
-There is a limit to the number of questions that can be asked but Members can also table a written question to the relevant government department.
+Once a month, each Minister from each Government department answer questions from Members at the Despatch Box in the Chamber of the House.
+There is a limit to the number of questions that can be asked but MPs can also table a written question to the relevant government department.
 This can all be viewed in the official report of all parliamentary debates, Hansard.

 Early Day Motions (EDMs)